Universal Effects System For Synthesizers

 top I have supplied the blank patchsheet, plus some sample patches I

 built.
-If you study the patches you can get a visual idea how an
+If you study the patches you can get a visual idea how

 effect is configured.